 Admission to Bachelor's Degree for German Students

-Bachelor degree studies (as well referred to as undergraduate studies) lead to the award of a bachelor degree (after 3 or 4 years of study), i.e. B.A, B.Sc., B. of engineering.
-Undergraduate programmes have duration of either six to eight semesters or 3 to 4 years.
-The bachelor degree is the base university qualification.
+Under Graduate degree studies leads to the award of a bachelor's degree (after 3 or 4 years of study), i.e. B.A, B.Sc., B. of engineering etc. Undergraduate programmes have duration of either six to eight semesters or 3 to 4 years.
+A bachelor's degree is the base university qualification.

 Successful completion of the international equivalent of German secondary education (Year 12).
 Most German universities require a minimum of 12 years of formal secondary education for admission to bachelor courses.

 Each Education provider will have different entrance requirements such as prior knowledge in certain subject, work or volunteer experience, extracurricular involvement, portfolio, Official academic transcripts, test or interview.
 Prerequisite subjects differ from course to course.

 The duration of bachelor's degree programme is generally three or four years full-time study or part-time equivalent.

 The academic calendar at German universities runs from October to July and is divided into two semesters.
 There are intakes for winter and summer semesters, the winter semester starts in October and the summer semester starts in April.
 Usually the deadline for the winter semester is the 15th of July and for the summer semester it is the 15th of January.